chenxiyuan1/chenxiyuan1.github.io/_pages/portfolio.md

 * Work experience: 4 yrs
 * Last employment: [Homeward Bound Pet Adoption Center](https://www.homewardboundnj.org/), Aug.
 2021
-* About her: Sky is a great example of friendship and teamwork.
-She has an amazing ability to follow the other cats with eager curiosity.
+* About her: Sky enjoys following the other cats with eager curiosity.
 Her funny acts remind us that getting along with others and having fun together are important parts of any group project.

 Hayden